 Wondering how the Prague Public Transit System works?
-Here’s the summed-up skinny:
+Here’s the skinny:

 You can buy transit tickets in Metro Stations in machines, or from vestibules during business hours.
 They are not sold on trams and buses, so buy a few extra if you think you’ll need them later.

 Tickets are based on time - you can buy tickets for 30 min., 90 min., 24 hrs. or 72 hrs.
 Your ticket starts when you validate it in the yellow punch machines in metro station, on trams and buses.
 An unvalidated ticket is not valid.

 One ticket covers metros, trams and buses, and all transfers between them within the time of your ticket.

 The Prague Transit system works on the honor system.
 Plain-clothes ticket inspectors will flash a badge and demand to see your validated ticket.
 If you are caught without a validated ticket, you will get a ticket for 800Kč ($35USD).
 Non-residents must pay on the spot in cash.

 Want more details?
 Check out the video…

 There are three Metro lines, which converge in a triangle in the center of the city, at Florence (Red “C” / Yellow “B”), Mustek (Green “A” / Yellow “B”) and Muzeum (Red “C” / Green “A”).

 Inside each metro, you’ll see a sign like this: